The Chesapeake Bay Program and its partners will:

 - Acknowledge, support and embrace local governments and other local entities in conservation and restoration activities.

-- Engage citizens to increase the number and diversity of people who support and carry out conservation and restoration activities.
+- Engage the public to increase the number and diversity of people who support and carry out conservation and restoration activities.

 - Promote environmental justice through the meaningful involvement and fair treatment of all people, regardless of race, color, national origin or income, in the implementation of this agreement.